Program for the 2015 Provincial Election

 11. Support Alberta’s family farms

-Extend provincial marketing boards to provide stable markets for crops and livestock through single-
+Extend provincial marketing boards to provide stable markets for crops and livestock through single-desk selling at fair prices set by the cost of production

 Set price controls on staple foods for Northern Albertan communities; Support organic farming that reduces the use of antibiotics, fertilizers, pesticides and other potentially harmful farm inputs, and ban “terminator” seeds in Alberta;